Asadsajid1997/SQL-Projects/README.md

 I am a passionate data enthusiast with a strong background in SQL.
 Over the years, I have honed my skills in writing complex queries and leveraging SQL's powerful features to extract meaningful insights from data.
 This portfolio serves as a testament to my proficiency in SQL and demonstrates my ability to tackle real-world data challenges.
 With over 3 years of experience using SQL, I currently work as a senior data analyst at Daraz, largest e-commerce platform of Pakistan.

 # SQL Projects
 In this repository, you will find SQL projects executed on the real life data of one of the largest e-commerce company of Pakistan.

+  1. Buyer Return Promotional Activity: The analysis for this task involved identifying the buyers who have never initiated a return in their lifetime and educate them about the complete, free of cost return             process before the biggest sale of the platform.